-Invest the first €63,500 in an AMRF or use to buy a pension for life and invest the rest in an ARF, taking withdrawals as you want
+Invest the first €63,500 in an AMRF or use it to buy a pension for life and invest the rest in an ARF, taking withdrawals as you want.

-Invest the first €63,500 in an AMRF or use to buy a pension for life and take the rest as a taxable sum
+Invest the first €63,500 in an AMRF or use it to buy a pension for life and take the rest as a taxable sum.

-Invest in an ARF, taking withdrawals as you want
+Invest in an ARF, taking withdrawals as you want.

-You will have to pay income tax at your highest rate, USC, PRSI (if applicable) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA, ARF or AMRF.
+You will have to pay income tax at your highest rate, USC, PRSI (if this applies) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA, ARF or AMRE.

-If you paid AVCs into your company pension scheme or into a seperate AVC scheme or PRSA AVC you will have further options with your AVC funds, please see section 7.
+If you paid AVCs into your company pension scheme or into a separate AVC scheme or PRSA AVC, you will have further options with your AVC funds.
+Please see section 7.

-WHAT ARE MY OPTIONS IF I HAVE PAID ADDITIONAL VOLUNTARY CONTRIBUTIONS (AVCS)?
+WHAT ARE MY OPTIONS IF I HAVE PAID ADDITIONAL VOLUNTARY CONTRIBUTIONS (AVCs)?

 You may have paid AVCs into your main scheme, a separate AVC plan or into your PRSA.
 The AVC fund will help to make up the shortfall between the maximum benefits you are allowed under your main scheme and what your main scheme actually provides.
-AVC benefits must be claimed at the same time you are claiming benefits from the main company pension scheme
+You must claim any AVC benefits at the same time you are claiming benefits from the main company pension scheme.